ayoposiolubamisaye/TaskMaster/README.md

 # TaskMaster

 This React based web page allows you to create tasks and set priorities.
-You can check tasks off and select from the calender
+You can check tasks off and select from the calender.
+Make sure to install required dependecies before running!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).